danielminhnguyen/levelUpWorks/README.md

 ## Usage

 1. Navigate to [http://127.0.0.1:3000/](http://127.0.0.1:3000/) to view the front end
 2. Navigate to [http://127.0.0.1:8080/](http://127.0.0.1:8080/) to modify the SQL through phpMyAdmin.
 A prebuilt database is located on db/levelUpWorks.sql.
-The default username/password is root/root
+The default username/password is root/root.
+If database does not import automatically, please do manually through phpAdmin
 3. Start coding and it should reflects change after saving.

 <!-- CONTRIBUTING -->